-The Corporation has recognized a land use agreement receivable in connection with a long-term land use agreement with a work camp provider, whereby the Corporation transferred a 76 acre parcel of developed land out of the depleted portion of the Corporation's miscellaneous lease at Poplar Creek to the work camp provider, transferring 42 acres during fiscal 2011 and a further 34 acres during 2014.
+The Corporation had recognized a land use agreement receivable in connection with a long-term land use agreement with a work camp provider, whereby the Corporation transferred a 76 acre parcel of developed land out of the depleted portion of the Corporation's miscellaneous lease at Poplar Creek to the work camp provider, transferring 42 acres during fiscal 2011 and a further 34 acres during 2014.
+The land use agreement commenced on March 1, 2011 and expired on October 19, 2015.
+Pursuant to the land use agreement, the work camp provider paid monthly fees and daily accommodation fees to the Corporation.
+The work camps are not being used at this time due to the economic downturn in Alberta.